EmiRoberti77/socket.io-painting-board/README.md

-# Socket.io realtime draw shapes
+# Socket.io realtime drawing shapes

 how to create a real-time collaborative drawing application using Socket.IO to manage communication between multiple clients and the server.
 The application allows users to draw on a canvas, with their actions being instantly relayed to all connected clients, making it possible for multiple users to collaborate in real time.